Joe4evr/Discord.Addons/docs/guides/mpgame/specializedtypes.md

 There are a couple of types for specific purposes shipped in MpGame.

-* `CircularLinkedList<T>`: This collection is used to store all the players for a given Game instance.
-It is very unlikely that you'll need to create/manipulate an instance of this directly.
+* [`CircularLinkedList<T>`](Discord.Addons.MpGame.Collections.CircularLinkedList`1): This collection is used to store all the players for a given Game instance and allows the navigation to loop around.
+It is very unlikely that you'll need to create/manipulate an instance of this directly, but can be observed for more advanced purposes.
-* `Pile<TCard>`: This abstract collection is optimized for storing card types with various rules around how the cards are seen.
+* [`Pile<TCard>`](xref:Discord.Addons.MpGame.Collections.Pile`1): This abstract collection is optimized for storing card types with various rules around how the cards are seen.
 If you are creating a game that uses cards, consider inheriting from `Pile<TCard>` so that the behavior is adequately specified.
 Any attempt to use a method that is outside of the specified behavior,